Journal of Service Research

 The Journal of Service Research is a quarterly peer-reviewed academic journal that covers the field of business studies.
-The current editor-in-chief is Ming-Hui Huang (National Taiwan University).
+The current editor-in-chief is Florian von Wangenheim (ETH Zurich).
 The journal was established by Roland Rust (University of Maryland) in 1998 and is published by SAGE Publications.
 The Journal of Service Research is sponsored by the Center for Excellence in Service at the University of Maryland's Robert H. Smith School of Business.